-The third collinear libration point S_3 lies on the opposite side (with respect to B) of the larger body A. In the system in which the masses of A and B are equal (Figure 7.14, b) its distance from the center of mass is the same as for the libration point S_1 : $l_3 = l_1 = 1.1984 R$.
+The third collinear libration point S_3 lies on the opposite side (with respect to B) of the larger body A. In the system in which the masses of A and B are equal (Figure 11.13,b) its distance from the center of mass is the same as for the libration point S_1 : $l_3 = l_1 = 1.19841 R$.
 This equality is evident from the symmetry of the system.
-For the system with $m_1 = 0.5 m_2$ $l_3 = 1.1364 R$; for $m_1 = 0.4 m_2$ $l_3 = 1.1175 R$.
-For the earth - moon system $l_3 = 1.005 R$, or approximately 0.993 R on the side of the earth opposite the moon.
+For the system with $m_1 = 0.5 m_2 \ l_3 = 1.13636 R$; for $m_1 = 0.4 m_2 \ l_3 = 1.11751 R$.
+For the earth - moon system $l_3 = 1.00506 R$, or approximately 0.993 R on the side of the earth opposite the moon.
 A satellite at this libration point moves around the earth along almost the same circular orbit as does the moon, provided the initial velocity of the satellite has a proper value.
 During the motion, the moon and the satellite are located at the diametrically opposite points of the orbit.

 We discussed above exact particular solutions to the restricted three-body problem that describe circular motions.
 However, similar exact solutions associated with the libration points exist also for elliptic (and hyperbolic) motions of the three bodies.
 If in the system of two massive bodies that revolve about the center of mass in homothetic elliptical orbits, a body of a negligible mass (a satellite) is placed at one of the three collinear libration points, this body also can synchronously trace a homothetic elliptical orbit provided its initial velocity has a proper value.
 During the motion all three bodies remain on the same straight line.
 Although in this motion the distances between the bodies vary, the ratio of these distances remains the same.
-An example of such motion at an inner libration point is shown in Figure 5.15 of Chapter 5.
+An example of such motion at an inner libration point is shown in Figure 8.13, p.
+104.

 To explain the observed motions, we should first take into account that the sum of the forces exerted on the satellite at a collinear libration point by both massive bodies is inversely proportional to the square of the distance between the center of mass and the satellite.
 If the collinear configuration with the constant ratio of the distances between the bodies is preserved during the motion, we can consider the motion of the satellite to occur in a stationary effective central gravitational field whose source is located at the center of mass.
-Next we should show that this effective field at any of the collinear libration points gives the satellite an acceleration (towards the center of mass) that relates to the acceleration of a massive body (under the gravitational pull of the other body) just as the distance of the satellite to the center of mass relates to the distance of the corresponding massive body to the center of mass.
+Next we should show that this effective field at any of the collinear libration points gives the satellite an acceleration (towards the center of mass) that relates to the acceleration of a massive body (under the gravitational pull of the other body) just as the distance of the satellite to the center of mass.
 Then, if the initial velocity of the satellite is related in the same way to the velocity of the massive body, the satellite and the body trace synchronously homothetic Keplerian orbits.
 The collinear configuration is preserved during the motion.